-Treatments for deficiency involve ingesting supplementary B12 vitamin in the form of:
+Treatments for deficiency involve ingesting supplementary B12 vitamin:

-- tablets that are swallowed … either as part of multi-vitamin or stand-alone B12 tablets
+- as tablets that are swallowed … either as part of multi-vitamin or stand-alone B12 tablets

-- sublingual tablets that are dissolved under the tongue
+- as sublingual tablets that are dissolved under the tongue

 A lack of vitamin B12 usually results from your body’s inability to absorb it … not from a lack of B12 in your diet.